PierreChouteau/PierreChouteau.github.io/_pages/audio.md

 </html>

-# Source separation results
+# Résultats de la séparation de sources - Apprentissage Conjoint

 We tried our algorithm in different configurations to evaluate its efficiency.
 The algorithm takes a multichannel audio with all instrument playing as input, and produces 5 (1 per source) multichannel audios as if the instrument was playing alone in the room.
 Here we present the most interesting results for the different cases with all audios.

-## Technical precision
+## Préçision technique
 The piece is written for a quintet: Violins, Flute, Clarinet and Cello.
 We used 8 microphones for the recording:
 - 5 *spot* microphones close to each instrument (named after the instrument)
 - 3 linked microphones to capture the global scene (named Left, Center, Right)